icoverservices/monolog/doc/04-extending.md

-# Extending Monolog
+# Extending Icoverlog

-Monolog is fully extensible, allowing you to adapt your logger to your needs.
+Icoverlog is fully extensible, allowing you to adapt your logger to your needs.

 ## Understanding log records